This summer garden tour post is part of the Tuesdays In The Garden session where we are sharing garden harvests.

 A nice combination of betony with Johnson's Blue geranium.

 Pretty purple blooms on this hosta.
 I like the way it spills onto the sidewalk.
-Many of my lavender and geraniums do that to.
-My husband’s not so much of a fan.
+Many of my lavender and geraniums do that too.
+My husband's not so much of a fan.

 Fragrant and bright, this is an Easter lily that I picked up a year ago and planted it after the holiday.
 Summer is the normal bloom time for this lily, so if you purchase on in March or April, keep it around and plant it in the garden.
 It should come back year after year.